 Student Health Services and the Counseling Center provide professional and personal care for both your physical and mental health.
 You will probably never have such high quality service and support literally at your “doorstep.”
 I encourage you to use them in a proactive way.
 No problem or concern is too small and the last thing we want is for some minor unattended issue to become a larger problem that impacts your health and success as a student in a negative way.

 The diversity of our students is one of our greatest strengths.
 Veterans, international students, non-traditional students, whatever your background we have a place for you here at TAMUC.
 Our Children's Learning Center is conveniently located across the street and provides a safe and welcoming place for your children to learn while you learn and our office of Student Disability Resources and Services promotes an academic, recreational, and social experience that is fully inclusive and accessible.

-Finally, Judicial Affairs and the Dean of Students Office and our Student Case Worker support and nurture a safe and welcoming environment that supports learning both in and outside of the classroom.
+Finally, Judicial Affairs , the Dean of Students Office and our Student Case Worker support and nurture a safe and welcoming environment that supports learning both in and outside of the classroom.
 If you have any questions about our policies or procedures, are in a difficult situation, or just do not know where to start, please come by our office, send us an e-mail or give us a phone call.

 As the “Student’s Dean” I have designated office hours for students only and I invite you to “Dine with the Dean” twice a week during lunch at the Rayburn Student Center.
 I attend as many student programs and events as I can during the week and when I am not on campus can be found with my partner Cara and three children Diego, Zavi and Paloma enjoying life in the greater Commerce area.